 Black History is a living history composed of the past, present and things to come.
 In New Orleans, there’s plenty of each.
 From the neighborhoods and streets you stroll, to the dances and songs you sing, and even the dishes you eat - Black History has and continues to pioneer the culture of the Crescent City.
-Let this Black History Itinerary not only guide you through an unforgettable visit to NOLA, but explore the city’s hidden history that has shaped its present.
+Let this Black History Itinerary not only guide you through an unforgettable visit to NOLA, but help you explore this integral side of the city’s history that has shaped its present.

-Home to a number of phenomenal African-American chefs and legendary cuisine New Orleans takes great pride in the food they serve.
+Home to a number of phenomenal Black chefs and legendary cuisine, New Orleans takes great pride in the food they serve.
 Take a look at this short list of must-try, black-owned restaurants.

 In addition to its famously delicious cuisine, and its matriarch the late Chef Leah Chase, Dooky Chase’s restaurant played a vital role in the Civil Rights Movement.
 At the corner of Orleans Avenue and North Miro Street, Dooky Chase held and fed countless numbers of Civil Rights activists and revolutionaries.
 Today, the family-owned restaurant remains at its original intersection serving award-winning cuisine to a host of locals, visitors, politicians and public figures.
 Just don’t make President Barack Obama’s mistake of adding hot sauce to the gumbo before you try it–the iconic chef famously scolded the 44th president for doing just that during a 2008 visit to the restaurant.

-I could say that Beyonce and Jay-Z dined here and that would be enough, but The Munch Factory’s famous patrons don’t just happen by accident.
+I could say that Beyoncé and Jay-Z dined here and that would be enough, but The Munch Factory’s famous patrons don’t just happen by accident.
 Owned and operated by Chefs Jordan and Alexis Ruiz, this Garden District eatery serves famous Creole favorites in an atmosphere that makes all guests feel like family.
 They recently expanded operations, opening a second location in Gentilly at Joseph M. Bartholomew Municipal Golf Course, named for the legendary African American golfer and architect.
-Black love is black history and the Munch Factory has and shares plenty of it.
+Black love is black history and The Munch Factory has and shares plenty of it.